 The “Ways To Help” page has information on different ways you can help:

-You can buy the t-shirts, bracelets, and other merchandise here on the Poop Strong website; all the proceeds beyond the cost of printing the shirts and shipping will go directly to fund my treatment and related health expenses.
+You can buy the t-shirts, bracelets, and other merchandise here on the Poop Strong website; all the proceeds beyond the cost of printing the shirts and shipping will go to charity.

-If you’re not interested in any of the products we’re selling here, but still would like to contribute to the fundraising efforts, you can make a tax-deductible donation in my name to the University of Arizona Cancer Center’s Patient Assistance Fund.
-For more information on making a donation to the patient fund to support my healthcare costs, please see the “Ways To Help” page.
+If you're not interested in any of the products we're selling here, but still would like to contribute to fundraising efforts and help my fellow cancer survivors, you can make a tax-deductible donation to three very worthy charitable groups I love: the University of Arizona Cancer Center's Patient Assistance Fund, The Wellness Community — Arizona, and the Colon Cancer Alliance.
+For more information on making a donation to these groups, please see the “Ways To Help” page.

 Thanks for checking out the website and for helping me out.